Protocol & Information

 Step 1: Remove the Bite Record

-Begin by removing the occlusal plate with the bite from the arch.
+Begin by removing the occlusal plate with the bite from the arch

 Step 2: Ensure the Record is Secured

+Check the record is secured by solely tightening the security screw.
 Once secured, send the cube connected to the OneBite arch and the occlusal plate separately.

 Transferring the Digital Record